 In long term stress the cortisol levels in our body are continuously high

-Cortisol helps us to confront the threat but it simultaneously shuts down the immune system.
-From the evolution point of view this made sense: if a crocodile attacks we can shut down all the functions in the body that are not needed to flee or fight.
-The immune defense weakens when we are continuously stressed, and this might lead to a series of infections.
-The stress factors also play a role in the development of autoimmune diseases, heart and blood vessel diseases and cancer.
+Cortisol helps us to confront the threat, but it simultaneously shuts down the immune system.
+From the evolutionary point of view, this makes sense: If a crocodile attacks, we can shut down all the functions in the body that are not essential for fleeing or fighting.
+The immune defense of our body is weakened when we are continuously stressed, and this might lead to a series of infections.
+Stress factors also play a role in the development of autoimmune diseases, heart and blood vessel diseases, and cancer.
 Continuous boosts of adrenaline can harm blood vessels, raise blood pressure and increase the risk of cardiovascular diseases.

-Worrying and fear increase our mental load and can further activate the sympathetic nervous system.
-Physical symptoms persist, recovery via rest and sleep further slow down.
+Worrying and fear increase our mental load and can put further strain on the sympathetic nervous system; physical symptoms persist, recovery via beneficial rest and sleep does not happen.

 Heavy cognitive and emotional load during recovery from an illness might be as bad for our body as physical exercise.
 Our body would choose to put the work aside when being ill.

-In a state of chronic stress the brain thinks that a physical fight starts any time.
-With cortisol our body works to have a lot of energy available.
-It enhances appetite and extra energy storing with might lead to weight gain.
+In a state of chronic stress, the brain thinks that a physical fight is about to start at any time.
+Cortisol, in turn, tells our body to have much energy available.
+It then enhances appetite and storing of extra energy, with might lead to weight gain.

-Cortisol is also released to hippocampus that is central in memorizing and learning.
-A stressed out person has difficulties in learning and emotion regulation.
-There are often concentration difficulties and memory problems.
+Cortisol is also released to the hippocampus, the part of our brain which is central for memorizing and learning.
+A stressed-out person has difficulties in learning and regulating their emotions.
+There are also often problems associated with concentration and memory.

-Chronic stress can not go on forever without consequences.
-Burnout is a severe disturbance in our vital mechanisms.
-Simultaneous psychological, neural, metabolic and immune system collapse might be so total, that a complete recovery is very slow or even impossible.
+Chronic stress cannot go on forever without its repercussions.
+Burnout is the consequence of chronic stress causing severe disturbance to our vital physical and mental mechanisms.
+A simultaneous collapse of our psychological, neural, metabolic and immune systems might be so all-encompassing that a complete recovery is very slow or even impossible.

-Talk with friends and family, colleagues, your superior or a health care professional if you feel that the load is too high.
+- Talk to your friends and family, colleagues, your superior or a health care professional if you feel that the load is too high.